XpressAI/xircuits.io/docs/tutorials/running-a-xircuits-workflow.md

 ## Saving and Compiling a Xircuits Canvas Workflow

 Once you are satisfied with your workflow, you can save and compile the Xircuits workflow.
-A python script with the same filename as the .xircuits canvas will be generated.
+A Python script with the same filename as the .xircuits canvas will be generated.

-**Press Save then Compile, then verify that the python script has been generated.**
+**Press Save then Compile, then verify that the Python script has been generated.**

 ## Running the Workflow

 To run the workflow, press the `Save & Compile` button.
 It will prompt you to save the workflow if you haven't.
-Select the python kernel to run it.
+Select the Python kernel to run it.

 **Press Save then Compile button.
 You should get the following output:**